primefaces/primefaces/docs/11_0_0/components/carousel.md

 ## Responsive
-For responsive design, `numVisible` and `numScroll` can be defined using the `responsiveOptions` attribute that should be a list of CarouselResponsiveOption objects whose breakpoint defines the max-width to apply the settings.
+For responsive design, `numVisible` and `numScroll` can be defined using the `responsiveOptions` attribute that should be a list of ResponsiveOption objects whose breakpoint defines the max-width to apply the settings.

 ```xhtml
 <p:carousel value="#{carouselView.products}" var="product" numVisible="3" numScroll="3"